snovakow/web/README.md

+Various person projects.

+They will run directly off the source, but are designed to run through the webpack system for a live release.

 External repo [three.js](https://github.com/mrdoob/three.js) dependency:
 > /three.js

-The web player will run directly off the source, but is designed to run through the webpack system for a live release.

 Running webpack: [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)